akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 ## Extract with regular expression

 This operation is available for `Text` and `Text Area` attributes used as a target.
-It will help you to extract a value based on a regular expression from your choice.
+It will help you extract a value based on a regular expression of your choice.
 ![Regular expression operation](../img/Tailored-Import_Operation_Regular-expression.png)

 ::: tips